List of National Parks and Sanctuaries in West Bengal

 Situated in the northeastern sections of West Bengal, the thick reserve forest was established in 1983 to protect animals especially endangered species of tigers from poaching.
 Spread over a region of 659 sq km, the Buxa National Park has both green grasslands and rocky terrains.
 The Sinchula Range falls under the reserve forest area.

 This West Bengal National Park is inaccessible in many regions providing protection and privacy to the flora and fauna.
-36 species of reptiles and more than 240 unidentified avifauna are found in the forest.
+To visit such remote areas, it is always recommended to consult a tour guide to plan your trip properly.
+Currently, 36 species of reptiles and more than 240 unidentified avifauna are found in the forest.

 6. Singalila National Park

 The hills of Darjeeling are adorned with the serene green Singalila National Park.
-This West Bengal National Park covers 78 sq km.
-Comprising alpine valleys, rhododendron forests and rare species of orchids.
+This West Bengal National Park covers 78 sq km, comprising alpine valleys, rhododendron forests, and rare species of orchids.
 The panoramic view from the top of the hills is complemented by the wilderness that surrounds one on a safari.
+If you love to explore the forest mystique, the unique landscapes of Singalila will definitely captivate you.

-The Sangalila National Park extends towards the picturesque Kanchenjunga.
-Gangetic plains on the northern fringes make the land extremely fertile however, cultivation and farming are strictly prohibited in this region to preserve the wildlife species.
+The Singalila National Park extends towards the picturesque Kanchenjunga.
+Gangetic plains on the northern fringes make the land extremely fertile; however, cultivation and farming are strictly prohibited in this region to preserve the wildlife species.

 7. Mahanada Wildlife Sanctuary